 11.21.18.x.1 Overview (Motion 55, 21/2015r4)

-DMG sensing types include monostatic, bistatic, multistatic, monostatic sensing with coordination, bistatic sensing with coordination, and passive sensing.
+DMG sensing types include monostatic, bistatic, multistatic, monostatic sensing with coordination, bistatic sensing with coordination, and passive sensing

 …

+Figure 11-x7: DMG sensing instance of the coordinated monostatic type with PCP/AP as sensing initiator and two monostatic sensing devices as sensing responders who perform sensing in parallel.

+Figure 11-x7 illustrates another example of DMG coordinated monostatic sensing instance with the not-sensing capable Initiator and two Responders STA A and STA B.

+Similary, the example starts with the initiation phase.
+The handshake between the initiator and the responder provides the responders with the order of the sounding (in parallel) and reporting.
+In its sounding phase, the responder STA (A and B) transmits the PPDU and receives the reflected signal in parallel.
+In the immediately following reporting phase it reports with the results that are labeled with the DMG measurement setup ID=1, DMG sensing burst ID=1 and the DMG sensing instance Nmb=1 to the Initiator.

 11.21.18.x.2 DMG sensing session setup (Motion 56, 22/0031r0)

 In a DMG sensing session setup of a DMG sensing procedure, the sensing initiator and the sensing responder exchange DMG sensing capabilities.
 The capabilities may include the types of DMG sensing and the roles the STA may assume for each of the supported DMG sensing types.